vladimir-chursin000/ansible_helpers/conf_firewalld/rhel8_based/README.txt

 # 'generate_dynamic_fwrules.pl' = SCRIPT for generate firewall rules for each inventory host.
 # Used with '00_install_firewall_and_configure_fwrules.sh', '03_apply_immediately_fwrules.sh', '03_apply_temporary_fwrules.sh' .

-# 'IPSET_files_operation.pl' = SCRIPT for create subfolders and manipulate ipset-files for each inventory host.
 ##################
 SCRIPTS LOGIC DESCRIPTION
 '00_install_firewall_and_configure_fwrules.sh' ->